JonKing93/Paleo-DA-Hackathon--October-2022/source/gridfile.rst

 *Data source files*
 +++++++++++++++++++
  When you create a new ``gridfile`` catalogue, its N-dimensional grid is initially empty.
 However, you can fill the grid with values by adding data source files to the catalogue.
+A data source file is a file with some data saved in it.
+When you add a source file to a catalogue, the contents of the source file are associated with a portion of the N-dimensional grid.

  .. figure:: images/grid-sources.svg
      :alt: Axes for latitude, longitude, and time dimensions define the outline of a large cube in three dimensional space.
 Two smaller cubes are nestled within the outline of the large cube.
 The first is colored red and labeled as File 1.
 The second is colored blue and labeled as File 2.
 The two small cubes do not overlap, and regions of empty space remain in the large cube.